michael2012z/BitBible/markdown/KJV/files/Gen.md

 18. And Isaac digged again the wells of water, which they had digged in the days of Abraham his father; for the Philistines had stopped them after the death of Abraham: and he called their names after the names by which his father had called them.

-19. And Isaac’s servants digged in the valley, and found there a well of springing water.springing: Heb. living
+19. And Isaac’s servants digged in the valley, and found there a well of springing water.

-20. And the herdmen of Gerar did strive with Isaac’s herdmen, saying, The water is ours: and he called the name of the well Esek; because they strove with him.Esek: that is, Contention
+20. And the herdmen of Gerar did strive with Isaac’s herdmen, saying, The water is ours: and he called the name of the well Esek; because they strove with him.

-21. And they digged another well, and strove for that also: and he called the name of it Sitnah.Sitnah: that is, Hatred
+21. And they digged another well, and strove for that also: and he called the name of it Sitnah.

-22. And he removed from thence, and digged another well; and for that they strove not: and he called the name of it Rehoboth; and he said, For now the Lord hath made room for us, and we shall be fruitful in the land.Rehoboth: that is Room
+22. And he removed from thence, and digged another well; and for that they strove not: and he called the name of it Rehoboth; and he said, For now the Lord hath made room for us, and we shall be fruitful in the land.

 23. And he went up from thence to Beer–sheba.